sanhatahir/dsan6600_group_project/README.md

    * Runs prediction for masks on these images and calculates required metrics

 / Archive:
+A sort of *blooper reel* of our experiments as we were figuring out our configs and codes
-1. UNet_01: First run of U-Net Architecture from given site: https://www.kaggle.com/code/vanvalkenberg/image-segmentation-u-net-for-self-driving-cars/notebook?scriptVersionId=54705605
+1. UNet_01.ipynb: First run of U-Net Architecture from given site: https://www.kaggle.com/code/vanvalkenberg/image-segmentation-u-net-for-self-driving-cars/notebook?scriptVersionId=54705605

-To be moved:
-PROMISING:
-1. UNet_Amazon_bolivia -> exploration
-2. Data augmentation -> exploration
+2. data_augmentation.ipynb:
+   Experiments to increase training size of 30 images from Amazon Forest dataset Failed, as models work better with original images, not augmented ones
-3.
+3. UNet_Amazon.ipynb:
+   Experimenting with U-Net architectire on Amazon forest dataset on original data
+4. UNet_Amazon_bolivia.ipynb:
+   Using U-Net trained on Amazon data for
+   Issue: Incorrect Predictions (all green boxes)
+   Solution: Not imgesting Bolivia data correctly (thanks to Prof. Hickman)